GFDRR/rdl-standard/docs/data_model/loss.md

 ## Examples

-Losses can be rapresented in many different way: regular raster grids, points, or polygons.
+Losses can be represented in many different way: regular raster grids, points, or polygons.
 Often, the loss data consist of measures aggregated at the administrative unit level.

 ### Flood loss scenarios for Afghanistan, 2050